How to Provide Seeds and Shelter for Backyard Birds

 Step 1: Evaluate Your Real Estate

-Drawing a map of your property is a helpful first step, and our YardMap project provides a free, easy-to-use mapping tool to do just that.
-It lets you outline your property, home, vegetation, feeders, nest boxes, and more.
-Creating a YardMap provides a visual starting point to help you better plan your bird-friendly habitat.
-As a bonus, it’s also a community where you can share tips and see how others solve similar problems.
+Drawing or sketching a map of your property is a helpful first step.
+If you outline your property, home, vegetation, feeders, etc., you’ll have a visual starting point to help you plan your bird-friendly habitat.

 Step 2: Think Variety